3 Reasons Stock Photos Suck

 2. It Doesn’t Do Anything (But Damage)

-celine handbags Here in the office at Alopex Interaction Design, there’s a simple rule we use for deciding if a specific element deserves to be in a layout: Does it communicate something?
+Celine handbags Here in the office at Alopex Interaction Design, there’s a simple rule we use for deciding if a specific element deserves to be in a layout: Does it communicate something?
 If the answer is no, then it’s gotta go.
-Design is a science of how to effectively communicate a message and there are correct ways of doing it.
+Design is the science of how to effectively communicate a message and there are correct ways of doing it.
 Bad stock photos don’t communicate anything except your bad taste.

 Oftentimes when planning a page, we encourage clients to think about space as real estate.
 It’s all valuable and you are printing or publishing it with the hope that the way you present it is enough to entice people to read more about you or remember you.
 Here’s the thing, a customer knows that you specifically chose the banal photo that’s your Facebook cover photo.
 They know that you decided to use a generic photo of a smiling doctor instead of having nice photos taken of your staff which you are meant to be “proud of.”